Interactive floor reacting to movement

 - Mounting: Device mounted above the interactive area.

-- Key components: Commercially available CCTV cameras or USB cameras.
+- Key components: Commercially available CCTV cameras or USB cameras, or Depth cameras.

 Before you start

 Read how Motioncube does motion interaction and what are our recommendations for installation (see Motioncube Interactive Projection > Motion Interaction).

 Refer to the general guidelines for the infrared working environment that should be followed for your interactive floor to work properly (see Camera selection > Requirements explanation > General guidelines).

 You can quickly test Motioncube applications and templates without a complete set of interactive floor.
 All you have to do is install Motioncube Player on your own computer with a webcam connected.

 Such a simplified environment will allow you to initially assess the possibilities and content of the content available in the Motioncube Store.
 You can test all applications and templates for free in demo mode.

 Refer to the Application Designers Help Center to learn more about what Motioncube can do to create your own interactive content.

 Refer to the End Users Manual for how to work with the interface.